webplumbr/webplumbr.github.io/index.md

 > Hi!
 This is Prasanna (a.k.a Webplumbr).

-I am an experienced web applications developer with site operations background, offering solutions for business and community needs.
+I am an experienced web applications developer with site operations background, offering solutions and quality technical support for business and community needs.
 I am presently based out of Sydney, Australia.

 I like solving technical problems and these days I enjoy sharing my learned experience with Junior members of the team.
 It is hard to limit myself to a